Paula's Body Shop

 Flow - of immune system fluids

-Lifestyle and Attitude <— this often matters more than the others.
+Lifestyle and Attitude <— this last entry often matters the most.

 Until Recently

 I used to do the whole body in every session, no matter what.
-It was the healthiest approach and also required for the kind of deep work I was doing then.
-It usually took a short series of sessions before people reached a “maintenance” state of every 6-8 weeks.
+It was the healthiest, longest-lasting approach and also required for the kind of cleansing work I was doing then.
+It usually took a short series of sessions before people reached a “maintenance” state of 1-6 times a year.
 That type of work, while effective, also had a sometimes dramatic 72-hour, post-recovery time.
-In other words, it could be exhausting for both clinician and client.

 Today: More Concrete Answers and More Effective Techniques

-Instead of the whole-body, layered approach that got most, but not all, of the root level issues, I can now more quickly identify and clear issues at the roots, and the body does the rest.
-Our body is generally wiser than we are, so I’m happy to let it do its job.
+Instead of the whole-body, layered approach, new methods allow me to zoom in and clear issues at their source, and the body does the rest.
+Our body's intelligence is superior, so I’m happy to let it do its job.
 And the 72-hours after?
 Goes much easier!

 The Goal

-We should both have one, mutual goal in common: Get to the point where we have taken care of the whole body, roots of the issues and all, so that you don’t even need me, except for a maintenance dose that is both consistent and yet infrequent, like quarterly or annually.
+We should have one, mutual goal in common: Get to the point where you don’t need me except for preventive maintenance and injuries.
+And the preventive maintenance goal is as infrequent, yet consistent, as possible for your body's unique needs, something like quarterly or annually.

 The Difficulty

-Where you fall on the above four spectrums and how your body responds - not my opinion - are going to be the determining factors in how many sessions may be needed to reach your unique maintenance level.
+Where you fall on the above four spectrums of density, sensitivity, flow, and attitude, and how your body responds - not my opinion - are going to be the determining factors in how many sessions may be needed to reach your unique maintenance level.
 I’ll usually let people know if something is slowing the process down.
-One common example amongst many: If your fascia is super condensed (reactivity is slow) or your neurology is super sensitive (reactivity is high,) it’s going to slow the process down.
+One common example: If your fascia is super condensed (reactivity is slow) or your neurology is super sensitive (reactivity is high,) it’s going to slow the process down.

 The First Visit

 The first visit is not necessarily the one to judge by.
 Most first-timers coming in for my brand of therapeutic bodywork have years of “catch up” needing done.
-In other words, there is generalized “congestion” buildup that can act either as a smoke screen for underlying problems or as the trigger for them.
+In other words, there is generalized “congestive” buildup that can act either as a smoke screen for underlying problems or as the trigger for them.
 Once the congestion is cleared out, what is left can now be identified as a core issue and addressed.
-Sometimes, it takes a few 'first' visits to get the congestions cleared and for a clear picture to emerge.
+Sometimes, it takes a few 'first' visits to get the congestions clear before the underlying picture emerges.

 The 72 hours Following the First Visit

 How well you feel during this time is what matters most in the beginning, so please don’t make any decisions until after the 72-hour mark.
-If you didn’t feel well, that’s a sign of needing to return a bit sooner, not later, but almost never sooner than a week.
-If you don’t bounce back by the 72-hour mark (wait for it!), contact me and let me know.
+If you didn’t feel well, that’s a sign of needing to return a bit sooner, not later.
+But almost never sooner than a week.
+If you don’t bounce back by the 72-hour mark, contact me and let me know.
 In all my years of practice, I’ve seen this only a few times, and it deserves attention.

-Note: Those clients whose issues are sprouting up 'from the bones' and who require bone-level work, may notice a 5-day recovery period.
-Bones are fascia, too, but due to their density and mineralization, the recovery period may take a little longer.
-For example: If you have any form of arthritis, figure 5-days.
+If I do bone work on you, the recovery period is 5-days.
+Bones are fascia, too, but due to their density and mineralization, the recovery period is longer.
+So, if you have any form of arthritis, figure on waiting 5-days before making any decisions.

 The Next Few Visits